Robert-312/PyTorch-CNN-Framework/Capstone Project 2/Readme.md

     * Poor results for target A
     * Good results for target B

 This effect is so dominate that if we were taking this to production, strong consideration should be given to training 12 different models, each with only one target.
 When a new image comes in to get a prediction, it would get evaluated 12 times.
-A lot of factors would come into play here to determine if this kind of approach would be feasible in a production environment, but one can imagine having the models deployed to the hospital/clinic location so the increased time to do 12 predictions might not be a problem.
+A lot of factors would come into play here to determine if this kind of approach would be feasible in a production environment, but one can imagine having the 12 models deployed to the hospital/clinic location so the increased time to do 12 predictions might not be a problem.

 ### Very Few Epochs were Needed
 At the beginning of this project, a lot of work was put into tracking progress across multiple epochs.
 There are plots for various scores that show how the metrics progressed from epoch to epoch.

 But with over 130,000 images, it looks like most of the training occurred in the first epoch or two.
 Most of the models had no problem increasing the training accuracy to the point where Recall, Precision, ROC AUD and Average Precision all showed values in the upper 90% range.
 In fact, this was very much a textbook case of overfitting where as training got better, validation got worse.

 So most of the model runs used very low epoch counts.
-The epoch progression plots do not look very impressive with only a few values on the x-axis, but these still proved valuable since it sometimes gave a good indication of the max number of epochs to use.
+The epoch progression plots do not look very impressive with only a few values on the x-axis, but these still proved valuable since it sometimes gave a good indication of the best number of epochs to use.

 ### Never Enough Regularization / Fighting Imbalance
 This is a combination of the two findings above.
 With the "toggle" effect and the overfitting, different ways to add regularization and imbalance compensation to the training was a major effort.